zebpalmer/WeatherAlerts/README.rst

 Python 2 Support
 -----------------
-The master branch of this program is written for Python 3.x.
-I'm working on a unified installer (and sane way to automate backporting/building) to handle installing in either python 2 or 3.
+Development of this program is done in Python 3.x.
+However the installer now supports python 2 and with each release I'll backport the changes to the python2 files.

 Use
 --------